 Creating a Transaction

-How to create a new transaction and what the transaction, linking, and financial fields control.
+How to create a new transaction and how the job-led linking, invoice, and financial fields work together.

 From Accounts > Transactions, click New Transaction to open the transaction popup.
 In multi-business setups, the popup can start on a Business tab first.
-After that, the live form is split into Basic Information and Financial Information, with a read-only Recurring Schedule tab appearing only when the entry belongs to a scheduled transaction.
-The order still matters because the links you choose early on change what makes sense later in the form.
+After that, the live form is split into Basic Information and Relationships, with a read-only Recurring Schedule tab appearing only when the entry belongs to a scheduled transaction.
+Customer-linked finance is job-led now, so the job choice is the linking step that matters most.

 Basic Information